Bargor/Bargor.github.io/_posts/2021-01-02-Comparison-of-3d-math-libraries.md

 Unfortunately this is UB in C++.
 In fact all compilers support this technique properly, and there are no errors it is interesting how it is influencing optimization of such code.

-For GLM SIMD, Eigen, Blaze and Mango resulted in same assembly code while compiling it with MSVC.
+For GLM SIMD, Eigen, Blaze and Mango resulted in the same assembly code while compiling it with MSVC.
 This is what we expect as probably we can't have anything better.

 ```assembly
 mov         rax,qword ptr [testData]